Edward Thorpe and the Ten Count System

 Even in single-deck games, we are now offered less favorable rules than what was a standard once – only a few rounds are played before a reshuffle and the deck is never dealt to the last card.
 This means that a counter using this method will almost never see the odds shift in his favor.
 Even if one or two cards remain in the deck, the outcome would be very different than the original calculations made by Thorpe.

-The Ten Count System is certainly a method that should be mentioned and learned by all card counters but not because it is effective – simply because it helps players understand the fundamental idea of card counting and the importance of the 10-value cards in the deck.
-Clearly, it is irrelevant in multi-deck games with restrictions on Doubling, Resplitting of Aces, and other moder changes to the standard rules of the game.
-Overall, it is a good system to try but it should not be attempted in real-money play in casinos.
+The Ten-Count System is certainly a method that every card counter should study, but not because it is particularly effective – rather because it helps players understand the fundamental idea of card counting and the importance of the 10-value cards in the deck.
+Clearly, it is irrelevant in multi-deck games with restrictions on doubling, re-splitting aces, and other modern changes to the standard rules of the game.
+Overall, it is a good system to experiment with, but it should not be used for real-money play in casinos.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.